richieYT-wan/bootcamp_utils/README.md

-# bootcamp_utils
+# rw_bootcamp

-Utilities for use in bootcamp.
+Utilities for use in the Introduction to Programming in the Biological Sciences Bootcamp.